Skip to Content

 Parking

-This version of the Sugarloaf walk takes the form of a loop, so the path starts by taking you west along the north face of the Great Sugarloaf (look out for the rabbits!).
+This version of the Sugarloaf walk is looped, so the path starts by taking you west along the north face of the Great Sugarloaf.

 You’ll keep heading along the fairly broad path until you reach the shoulder of the mountain where you’ll turn left at a height of around 300 metres and head toward the summit.

-As with the short walk, this is where the terrain gets rockier and the gradient gets steeper so take a bit more care in regard to your climb.
-Climbing down can also be just as tricky as climbing up too, especially in winter.
+As with the short walk, this is where the terrain gets rockier and the gradient gets steeper.
+Climbing down can also be just as tricky as climbing up, especially in winter.

 On the way back down, you can follow the path of the short walk but, rather than head back down to the L1031, you can head east and circle back around the mountain.